-Dentists and their teams are encouraged to read the information below, and support Mouth Cancer Action Month by raising awareness amongst patients, ensuring the early detection of oral cancers, and enabling better clinical outcomes for patients.
+Dentists and their teams are encouraged to read the information below, and support Mouth Cancer Action Month during November, by raising awareness amongst patients, ensuring the early detection of oral cancers, and enabling better clinical outcomes for patients.

 What's the problem?

 Scotland has seen an increase in the incidence of oral and oropharyngeal cancers in the last 30 years and head and neck cancer incidence rates are significantly higher in Scotland than the UK average.

 The risk factors for developing oral and oropharyngeal cancer include tobacco and alcohol use, as well as increasing age, and gender.